 Agitator - The mechanism in top load washing machines that rotates back and forth to wash your clothes.

-CFM - Cubic foot per minute; a unit of measurement used when determining how much blower power you need in your ventilation system.
+CFM - Cubic foot per minute; a unit of measurement used when determining how much blower power you need in your kitchen ventilation system.

 Charcoal - Fuel used in some models of grills.